jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

 Note that:

-* your custom `ResponseWriter` is transparent to the rest of the codebase.
+* our custom `ResponseWriter` is transparent to the rest of the codebase.
 Your colleagues do not need to make any changes to the HTTP handlers they wrote
-* your middleware is also transparent to the existing HTTP handlers.
-You just added it like a LEGO piece.
-Someone else could write an additional middleware to add extra behavior, without modifying yours
+* our middleware is also transparent to the existing HTTP handlers.
+We just added it like a LEGO piece.
+Someone else could write an additional middleware to add extra behavior, and wrap ours

 Go makes this type of composition very easy.
 But it's not just that the language offers interfaces and first-class functions.
-It's a whole philosophy, one informed by the UNIX design of pipes, and its continuation in *Plan 9*.[^1]
+It's a whole philosophy, one informed by the UNIX design of pipes, and its continuation in *Plan 9*.[^2]

 In a previous job, I was creating applications for the Catastrophe Model sector (an engineering branch of the insurance industry.)
 I had started a Prometheus service to capture internal usage metrics.

-I only had a few endpoints I wanted tracked, which each generated a different kind of report.
+I only had a few endpoints I wanted tracked, each of which generated a different kind of report.
 All reports were highly dependent on country, model (commercial *catastrophe model* used), and peril (earthquake, hurricane, flood, …)